 - Then right-click the hard drive icon there to select Properties.

-- Then input updates in the search box.
+- Input updates in the home screen search box.

-According to Microsoft, 70 percent of blue screen Stop errors are due to third-party drivers.
-So, the IRQL NOT DISPATCH LEVEL error is often a driver issue that Driver Booster 7 can feasibly fix.
+According to Microsoft, 70 percent of blue screen stop errors are due to third-party drivers.
+So, the IRQL NOT DISPATCH LEVEL error is often a driver issue.

-Driver Booster 7’s scan will highlight any incompatible, missing, faulty, or outdated drivers that need updating.
+As soon as it’s launched, the tool will scan the system and highlights any incompatible, missing, faulty, or outdated drivers that need updating.